Siege of Deir ez-Zor (2014–2017)

-The siege of Deir ez-Zor was a large-scale siege imposed by the Islamic State of Iraq and the Levant (ISIL) against several districts in the city of Deir ez-Zor held by the Syrian Army, in an attempt to capture the city and secure full control of the Deir ez-Zor Governorate.
+The siege of Deir ez-Zor was a large-scale siege imposed by the Islamic State (IS) militant group against several districts in the city of Deir ez-Zor held by the Syrian government military forces, in an attempt to capture the city and secure full control of the Deir ez-Zor Governorate.
 The ISIL siege of the city lasted for almost 3 years and 2 months, after which the Syrian Army launched a successful offensive that fully recaptured the city nine weeks later.

-In April 2014, ISIL launched a large-scale offensive against Syrian rebel forces in Deir ez-Zor province.
-This resulted in the total defeat of rebel groups in the area, and ISIL gained control of almost all of Deir ez-Zor Governorate in July 2014.
-Syrian Government forces remained besieged in the pocket of territory they continued to control.
-On 10 September 2017, the siege was fully broken by Government forces.
-After another two months of fighting, the Syrian Army fully recaptured the ISIL-held parts of Deir ez-Zor city and its environs, by 17 November 2017.
+In April 2014, IS launched a large-scale offensive against Syrian rebel forces in Deir ez-Zor province.
+This resulted in the total defeat of rebel groups in the area, and IS gained control of almost all of Deir ez-Zor Governorate in July 2014.
+Syrian government forces remained besieged in the pocket of territory they continued to control.
+On 10 September 2017, the siege was fully broken by Syrian government forces.
+After another two months of fighting, the Syrian Arab Army captured the IS-held parts of Deir ez-Zor city and its environs, by 17 November 2017.